mauroservienti/milestone.github.io/_posts/dotnet-development-on-apple-silicon.md

 ### Windows virtualization using Parallels

-For everything else, .NET Framework related, we need a virtual machine or some way to use Windows.
+For everything else, .NET Framework-related, we need a virtual machine or some way to use Windows.
 Forget about Bootcamp.
 It doesn't exist, and it probably won't ever exist for ARM.

 I installed the trial version of [Parallels](https://www.parallels.com/it/products/desktop/trial/).
 One caveat for using virtual machines on ARM hosts is that the virtualized operating system needs to be for ARM64.
-That might open to issues in virtualizing Windows because there is an [agreement between Microsoft and Qualcomm](https://www.theverge.com/2021/11/23/22798231/microsoft-qualcomm-exclusivity-deal-windows-on-arm) that might affect our ability to license Windows for AMR on non-Qualcomm hardware.
+That might open to issues in virtualizing Windows because there is an [agreement between Microsoft and Qualcomm](https://www.theverge.com/2021/11/23/22798231/microsoft-qualcomm-exclusivity-deal-windows-on-arm) that might affect our ability to license Windows for ARM on non-Qualcomm hardware.

 That being said, Parallels does an excellent job.
 Once installed, the virtual machine creation wizard asks a few questions.
 The first one is what operating system we need, and when I selected Windows 11, it automatically downloaded the required ISO and started the installation.
 It took a minute, or a little more, to install Windows 11 for ARM.

-Windows 11 for AMR, executed in Parallels, is incredibly fast.
+Windows 11 for ARM, executed in Parallels, is incredibly fast.
 When used on full screen, it's hard to perceive that it's a virtual machine.

 Before getting to development, a couple of words about regular, non-development-related applications.
 I read here and there people complaining about poor performance.
 For the sake of the experiment, I installed [Adobe Photoshop Elements](https://www.adobe.com/products/photoshop-elements.html) using the 2012 bits, that's the license I own, and [Audacity](https://www.audacityteam.org/).
 Both are x64 applications that, at runtime, will go through the x64 to ARM emulation.
 No issues so far; they work.
 And they are as fast as they were on my Intel Xeon workstation.